You don't need to spend a lot to get the best 9mm carbine. We pick a passel with plenty of bang for the buck.

 First and foremost, it’s a takedown rifle.
 No matter the model, I find this aspect appealing as it makes it easier to tote the rifle around, given it breaks down to backpack size.

 That said, my money goes down on the folding stock model.
-It roughly collapses to the size as when it's taken down, but it's much quicker to deploy.
+It roughly collapses to the same size as when it's taken down, but it's much quicker to deploy.
 On top of this, it's outfitted with a M-Lok handguard with plenty of real estate for accessories.

 The next aspect of the Ruger PCC that wins top marks is its overall accuracy and reliability.
-Working with it, I feel extremely confident at hitting accurately out to 50 yards.
+Working with it, I feel extremely confident at hitting out to 50 yards.
 Not tack-driving accuracy at that range, but enough to put down a threat.

 It's lights out at close quarters thanks to its tungsten Dead Blow Action.
 The system makes the carbine's recoil an afterthought and really picks up the pace on follow-ups and target transitions.